 FASHION PSYCHOLOGY STUDY I

-Our fashion psychology pilot study, the first of its kind, measured personality traits against fashion choices, with an aim to establish correlations between them and explore which moods, emotions or traits dictate style preferences – including silhouettes, colours and brands.
+Our fashion psychology pilot study, the first of its kind, measured personality traits against fashion choices, with an aim to establish correlations between them and explore which moods, emotions or traits dictate style preferences – including silhouettes, colors and brands.
 There was a focus on the trait of neuroticism - individuals who score high on it are more likely than average to have low mood and to experience feelings such as anxiety, worry, fear, anger, frustration, envy, jealousy, guilt, depressed mood, and loneliness.
 On the positive side, they are also more likely to be creative, expressive, nurturing, and sensitive to others.
 We hypothesized that sensitivity in life also leads to sensitivity in aesthetic.
-Currently, at 160 respondents, our data is forming to show several correlations.
+Currently, at 301 respondents, our data is forming to show several correlations.
 Firstly, that neurotic traits are linked to a higher preference for black, a dislike for prints, a preference for more avant-garde, directional, feminine-directional and creative designers, and A-line skirt shapes.
 Conversely, non-neurotics show a preference for the opposite – prints and brighter colours, classic non-directional brands, and classically feminine designers and features.
 We also tested for another of the "Big 5" traits - ‘openness to experience’, but it showed less correlations than neuroticism.
 Below are the seemingly significant results to date.

 PERSONALITY & STYLE PREFERENCES